 It’s Free, and No Advertising!

 ProJammer is a free app and contains no advertising.
 ProJammer contains five built-in musical loops plus transcriptions.
 The built-in loops cover Rock, Funk, World, Blues, and Latin beats.
-Additional packs of loops can optionally be purchased via in-app purchase.
+Additional loops can optionally be purchased via in-app purchase.

 Getting the Most out of ProJammer